International military leaders attend joint academic seminar at JBTEC

 |0

-This work, International military leaders attend joint academic seminar at JBTEC [Image 4 of 4], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, International military leaders attend joint academic seminar at JBTEC, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.